Archive for February 2017

 The shot makes sense from only a very limited number of points, only one of which is occupied by the camera.
 Maybe a few people in the center of the theatre would have a fairly clear view of such an action, but as we’ve seen with The Case of Becky, they wouldn’t be so close to the players.

 The sheer fact of optical projection means that cinematic space is narrow and deep, while stage space is broad and (usually) fairly shallow.
-The players tend to be spread out laterally, allowing for many sightlines.
+On the stage, players tend to be spread out laterally, allowing for many sightlines.
 Cinematic staging can be deep and diagonal.

 You can see this compositional flow clearly in an earlier phase of the Circus Man sequence.
 Before Braddock bursts in, David has been arguing with Colonel Grand in the foreground.
 David’s and Grand’s heads occupy the area that Braddock will soon claim.
 Just before that entrance, Mrs. Braddock pulls David back a bit to the right, and Grand recoils fractionally to the left.
 This creates a hole that Braddock can come into (as above).